 I love making this with fresh berries when they’re in season, but it works just as well with frozen berries all year round.

-The blueberry coffee cake is fluffy, buttery and perfectly moist for a few key reasons.
+The blueberry coffee cake is flavorful and moist for a few key reasons.

 - The recipe starts with real butter for the most flavor.
-Then we cream together the sugar and butter for a perfectly fluffy cake crumb.
+We cream together the sugar and butter for a perfectly fluffy cake crumb.

 - And vanilla extract for more flavor.

 - Sour cream and milk make the cake extremely moist.

 - A thick layer of crunchy cinnamon streusel goes on top of the moist blueberry cake.
 It’s crunchy with a delicious brown sugar cinnamon flavor.

 Note: You’ll see if the photos I’ve wrapped the outside of my springform pan in tin foil.
 If the seal on your pan isn’t very tight, sometimes the butter can melt and seep out of the pan.
 Just in case, I wrap the outside of my pan with tin foil to avoid this.

 The batter for this coffee cake is thick.
 Similar to making muffins or any coffee cake, a thick batter means that you need to be very careful not to overmix the batter – especially after adding in the flour.
 Overmixing will make the cake tough and can create air tunnels throughout the batter.
 You’ll mix in the flour about ½ at a time with the mixer on a low speed, and I highly recommend mixing in the milk by hand with a wire whisk to avoid over beating.
 This keeps the cake tender.